amartya00/thesoup/README.md

   - Graphs
     - Abstract class for directed graph `DiGraph`
     - Abstract class for directed mutable graph `MutableDiGraph`
-    - A mutable digraph implementation with adjacensy list `AdjListGraph`
+    - A mutable digraph implementation with adjacency list `AdjListGraph`

   - Heap
     - Min heap `Minheap`
     - Max heap `MaxHeap`

   - Binary trees
     - BST `BinarySearchTree`

   - Trie (ASCII only)

   - Sets
     - A set that keeps track of the number of occurrences of repeated elements `CountSet`
+    - A disjoint sets utility.
+See the [Wikipedia entry](https://en.wikipedia.org/wiki/Disjoint-set_data_structure) `DisjointSets` for details on what it is

+  - Utilities
+    - A result class, similar to Rust's `Result`.

 ## Functions
 It has the following utility functions
   - Collection related